Removed Features

 Quickforms are specialized Dataforms.

-They provide a way to build forms based entirely on a view; they are handy for operations where you don't have the user working on an actual model instance.
+They provide a way to build forms based entirely on a view; they are handy for operations where the user is not working on an actual model instance.

 Let's dive right into it: